-Nursing Home Abuse Lawyers In St. Louis, Missouri
+Nursing Home Abuse Lawyers in St. Louis, Missouri

 Because nursing home residents are some of society’s most vulnerable individuals, they can be easy targets for abuse and neglect.
 It is often hard for them to speak up about the mistreatment, either because they are too ill or because they are embarrassed or don’t want to get anyone in trouble.
-That means it’s very important for their family members and other loved ones to keep close tabs on them and serve as advocates when something goes wrong.
+That means it’s essential for their family members and other loved ones to keep close tabs on them and serve as advocates when something goes wrong.

-Nursing Home Abuse Takes Several Forms In St. Louis, Missouri:
+Nursing Home Abuse Takes Several Forms in St. Louis, Missouri:

 - Physical abuse — This is essentially any use of force against a vulnerable person that was not the result of an unintentional accident.
 Physical abuse can also include the inappropriate use of drugs to “chemically restrain” a patient.